damianhakert/damianhakert.github.io/source/handbook/marketing/website/index.html.md

 [Product Marketing](/handbook/marketing/product-marketing/) team who are responsible for updating the design and content.

-The Technical Writing team are repsonsible for the following assets:
+The Technical Writing team are responsible for:
 - `/installation` page

+The Prodcut Owners are responsible for:
+- Comparison pages for their features

 ### Objectives